 • Most states require you to graduate from an accredited cosmetology school before you can sit for the licensing exam

 • Those who attend accredited cosmetology school land better jobs

 • Students who attend accredited institutions receive a more quality education

 • If you attend an accredited institutions can receive more hands-on training.

-Choosing a school that is accredited is vital to your journey in becoming a professional cosmetologist.
+Choosing a school that is accredited is vital to your journey in becoming a professional cosmetologist (Check out this article: pros and cons of being a cosmetologist).
 Whatever school you pick, make sure it is one that is accredited!

 Develop a checklist

 It is helpful to know what you are looking for before selecting a school.
 Make a list of your top priorities and arrange them from most significant to least importance.

 Would you prefer a school that is heavy on job placement or one that is near home and easily accessible?
 Would you prefer an institution that is more affordable or one that offers hands-on training in your area of interest?

 I find that this step is beneficial because it saves time that you can spend on other things such as touring the campus or gathering financial aid.
 It also helps you to know what you are looking for and not be indecisive when it’s time to choose a school.
 Knowing what you value the most will help narrow your search and make the process a lot smoother.